 Gian joined AIR in 2019 having previously worked here as a freelancer.
 He studied at the National Conservatory in Italy and began his studio career as an assistant at ADS Studio in Milan.

-Before joining AIR he worked as a monitor engineer, broadcast mixing engineer, system engineer and crew chief on a variety of projects including Robert Plant, Andrea Bocelli, Justin Timberlake, Thom Yorke, Gwen Stefani, Bryan Ferry and George Clinton at The Roundhouse, Womad festival and Somerset House.
+Before joining AIR he worked as a monitor engineer, broadcast mixing engineer, system engineer and crew chief on a variety of projects including Robert Plant, Andrea Bocelli, Justin Timberlake, Thom Yorke, Gwen Stefani, and Bryan Ferry.See full profile

 Ash started at AIR in 2017 on his Tonmeister placement year, and after graduating in 2019 became a full-time assistant engineer.